The Sustainable Educator: Drawing lines in the sand

 Energy is a non-renewable resource.
 It’s limited.
 Each day, each of us has a capacity.
 Approaching energy flows from the perspective of “what do I have capacity for?” is different than “What do I have the energy for?”
 Capacity respects boundaries that don’t deplete our reserves.

-Integrity: Integrity gets back to my previous pillar, Purpose.
-Assuming that you’re with me and recognize that your purpose for writing (in order to be sustainable and pleasurable) needs to be bigger than simply accomplishing lots of stuff.
-You need an internal driver; you need a clearly stated argument that compels you to compose a piece of writing that only you can write.
+Integrity: Integrity gets back to my previous pillar, purpose.
+Assuming that you’re with me and recognize that your purpose for writing (in order to be sustainable and pleasurable) needs to be bigger than simply accomplishing lots of stuff, we need to know our internal driver.
+We need a clearly stated argument that compels us to compose a piece of writing – and see that process through to the end – that only you can write.

 One of the hardest lessons I’ve had to learn in creating a sustainable and pleasurable writing process involved building boundaries.

-I was working at an international school when the administration changed.
+I was working at a school when the administration changed.
 Overnight, the entire demeanor of school culture shifted.
 Even the middle managers began acting in defensive, unhelpful ways.

 Before I blinked, the class loads increased, The pay stagnated.
 The professionalism turned passive and toxic.
 Morale plummeted.
 Teachers became scapegoats for inept and unethical leadership.
-Curricular and pedagogical decisions were taken out of the hands of the professionals (ie teachers).
-In short, education was no longer educational.
+Curricular and pedagogical decisions were taken out of the hands of the professionals (i.e. teachers), and education was no longer educational.

 All of this was happening as I was considering what next steps to take after defending my dissertation.